-Nevada Revised Statute (NRS) 242.115 requires the EITS to develop guidelines and procedures for the procurement and maintenance of the information systems of the Executive Branch of government.
+Nevada Revised Statute (NRS) 242.115 requires the OCIO to develop guidelines and procedures for the procurement and maintenance of the information systems of the Executive Branch of government.

-NRS 242.151 requires the EITS administrator to advise agencies regarding the policy for Information Technology as that policy relates to items such as standards and criteria for the selection, location, and use of information systems.
+NRS 242.151 requires the Chief Information Officer to advise agencies regarding the policy for Information Technology as that policy relates to items such as standards and criteria for the selection, location, and use of information systems.